-However, a software company needs to define its own set of required documentation based on their real business demand so that they can effectively use and manage them.
+However, a software company needs to define its own set of required documentation based on its real business demand so that it can effectively use and manage them.
 Here are examples of typical documents that a project/product may have:

 How to write software development documentation?

 To produce reliable documents, there are specific requirements in writing the software documentation that you need to pay attention to.